 WHAT WE BELIEVE:

-We believe foster families are the closest touch point to relational healing for children in their foster care.
+We believe foster families are the closest touch point to relational healing for children in foster care.

 We believe our organization operates most effectively when our Board of Directors and staff serve as active participants in one or more of our programs and/or services.